canjs/can-observe/doc/can-observe.md

 `can-observe.Object` and `can-observe.Array` mostly use their underlying _base function_ to setup their
 behavior.
 The primary exception is that they support "computed" getters.
 This behavior works by:

-1. Creating a `memoize` function that overwrites a defined `getter` to use an observation: [-memoize-getter.js](http://canjs.github.io/can-observe/docs/-memoize-getter.js.html).
-2. When instances are created, we make sure a `can.computedDefinitions` property is added to the prototype.
+1. We make sure a `can.computedPropertyDefinitions` symbol is added to the prototype (see above for details on `can.computedPropertyDefinitions`).
-   `can.computedDefinitions` has functions provide access to the underlying observation.
-When a binding happens on an instance (`instance.on()`), the underlying observation is bound to and its events forwarded to the instance: [-getter-helpers.js](http://canjs.github.io/can-observe/docs/-getter-helpers.js.html).
+2. We create definitions, which return observations derived from the getter function: [-computed-helpers.js](http://canjs.github.io/can-observe/docs/-computed-helpers.html)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/otTT5_zat0I" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>